 Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

-If you live in England, Scotland or Wales, you may be eligible for the UK Government’s domestic Renewable Heat Incentive (RHI) scheme.
-Under the scheme, you will receive quarterly cash payments over seven years if you install or have already installed an eligible renewable heating technology.
+Under the UK Government’s domestic Renewable Heat Incentive (RHI) scheme, you could receive quarterly cash payments over seven years if you install or have already installed an eligible renewable heating technology.

-The UK Government’s Department for Business, Energy and Industrial Strategy (BEIS) makes key policy decisions and energy regulator Ofgem E-Serve administers the scheme.
+The UK Government’s Department for Business, Energy & Industrial Strategy (BEIS) makes key policy decisions and energy regulator Ofgem E-Serve administers the scheme.

 You should check the Ofgem guide for applicants before starting work whether the system you wish to install could be eligible for RHI payments.